Japanese Dragon Tattoos

 - Japanese Dragon Leg Tattoos

-Just like your arm, a leg tattoo is a good choice for a Japanese dragon, as the length of the area means you can really capture the size of the creature as portrayed in traditional artwork from the 18th-century and earlier.
+Just like your limb, a leg tattoo is a good choice for a Japanese dragon, as the length of the area means you can really show the size of the creature as portrayed in traditional artwork from the 18th-century and earlier.

 Some choose to get both legs tattooed with different colors of dragon, which can provide an interesting contrast.